codecarrotlabs/blog.codecarrot.net/_posts/dev/css/2017-08-30-tips-for-debugging-html-and-css.md

 title: Tips for Debugging HTML & CSS
 date: 2017-08-30 15:02:00
 categories: dev css
-description: Debugging HTML and CSS problems can ruin creative momentum, but if you know how to debug rendering issues, building websites is much more enjoyable
+description: Debugging HTML and CSS problems can ruin creative momentum, but if you know how to debug rendering issues, building
 image: http://blog.codecarrot.net/images/lights.jpg
 ---